February 21, 2020 0 Comment

 1. Increases the accuracy of reviews

-The reviews of managers are often considered off the mark as they are based only on their own viewpoint.
+The reviews of managers are often considered off the mark as they are based only on their viewpoint.
 However, since peer feedback comes from multiple people, it makes it more comprehensive and accurate.

 Peer feedback combines the views and opinions from various sources to provide a bigger, more holistic picture of an employee’s performance for a more accurate evaluation.